Levittown: Places

-Controversy
+Racial policies

 William J. Levitt refused to sell Levittown houses to people of color.
 The FHA included racial covenants in each deed when authorizing Levittown loans, making each Levittown a segregated community.
 However this did not affect who the houses were resold to.

 In 1957, William and Daisy Myers bought a second-hand house at 43 Deepgreen Lane in Pennsylvania's Levittown.
 William was a World War II army veteran and Daisy was a school teacher.
 The couple had three young children at the time.
 Attacks began immediately in the previously all-white neighborhood.
 For days, members of the community would gather hundreds at a time outside the Myers' home in violent demonstrations.
 Townspeople formed a group called the "Levittown Betterment Committee", dedicated to evicting the Myers and making Levittown all white once more.
 They would meet in a nearby home, which they dubbed "The Confederate House."
 The Confederate flag flew outside and "Dixie" was blasted on repeat from a record player.

 The Myers' struggle gained national attention.
 The Quakers, American Jewish Congress, and the William Penn Center helped organize a 24-7 citizen patrol.
 White couples volunteered to babysit the Myers’ children and cleaned up damage in the wake of attacks.
 Martin Luther King Jr. and other black civil rights leaders met with the family and wrote to them.

 The couple managed to stay four years more, until William Myers got a job in Harrisburg, Pennsylvania.
 Their plight helped lead to the passage of the Fair Housing Act in 1968.